MsUn-123/py_tw_logger/README.md

 general:
 - [ ] Create minimal web project to interact with database.
 - [ ] Move from venv to conda virtual environment installation.
+- [ ] Move files to corresponding folders.

 perfomance:
 - [ ] Use batches of messages to improve perfomance.